ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### Routine for adding a validator

-This routine should be run for every validator that is activated as part of a log created on the Ethereum 1.0 chain [TODO: explain where to check for these logs].
+This routine should be run for every validator that is activated as part of a log created on Ethereum 1.0 [TODO: explain where to check for these logs].
 The status of the validators added after genesis is `PENDING_ACTIVATION`.
-These logs should be processed in the order in which they are emitted by the Ethereum 1.0 chain.
+These logs should be processed in the order in which they are emitted by Ethereum 1.0.

 First, some helper functions: